• Home

 2. Tea Tree Certified Organic Essential Oil by Eve Hansen

-Properties: antibacterial, antifungal, anti-inflammatory, and antiseptic
+Properties: Tea tree oils have antibacterial, antifungal, anti-inflammatory, and antiseptic

 Eve Hansen essential oils allow you to know the concentration percentages.
 Few companies share this information because it allows them to hide impurities and additives.
 Even though these products carry a USDA Organic Seal, the company will still provide you with their laboratory data.